wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     *   (b) the dispute relates to the title of land.

+    (1A) In addition to the jurisdiction conferred under subsection (1), the High Court also has jurisdiction to hear and determine a unit title dispute relating to the application of insurance money under [section 136(4)][377] for amounts in excess of $50,000\.

     (2) Any provision of any agreement that purports to exclude or limit the jurisdiction of the High Court is of no effect.

+    Section 173(1A): inserted, on 5 December 2013, by [section 21][378] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 174 Exclusion of Tribunal's jurisdiction prohibited